Jack Ruby: Illegal activities

-Dallas disc jockey Kenneth Dowe testified that Ruby was known around the station for "procuring women for different people who came to town".
+From 1949, up until the murder of Oswald, Ruby had nine criminal charges, ranging from assault to violating state liquor law.

 Character

-According to the people interviewed by law enforcement and the Warren Commission, Ruby was desperate to attract attention to himself and to his club.
-He knew a great number of people in Dallas, but he had only a few friends.
-His business ventures remained unsuccessful and he was heavily in debt.
+According to people interviewed by law enforcement and the Warren Commission, Ruby was desperate to attract attention to himself and his club.
+He knew a great number of people in Dallas, but had only a few friends.
+Because his business ventures were unsuccessful, he was heavily in debt.

-The commission received reports of Ruby's penchant for violence.
-He had a volatile temper, and often resorted to violence with employees who had upset him.
+The Commission received reports of Ruby's penchant for violence.
+He had a volatile temper, and he often resorted to violence with employees who had upset him.
 He acted as the bouncer of his own club and beat his customers on at least 25 occasions.
 The fights would often end with Ruby throwing his victims down the club's stairs.
+In one fight with a man, the man bit Ruby's left index finger so badly that the doctors had it amputated.

-Government officials also heard stories of Ruby's eccentric and unstable behavior.
-He sometimes took his shirt or other clothes off in social gatherings, and then either hit his chest like a gorilla or rolled around the floor.
+Stories of Ruby's eccentric and unstable behavior describe him as sometimes taking his shirt or other clothes off in social gatherings, and either hitting his chest like a gorilla or rolling around on the floor.
 During conversations, he could change the topic suddenly in mid-sentence.
-He sometimes welcomed a guest to his club, but on other nights forbade the same guest from entering.
+He sometimes welcomed a guest to his club, but on other nights he would forbid the same guest from entering.
 He was described by those who knew him as "a kook", "totally unpredictable", "a psycho", and "suffering from some form of disturbance".

+During the 1970s, prominent psychiatrist Irene Jakab, who was known for her use of art therapy in diagnosing and treating patients with mental illness, analyzed artwork that had been created by Ruby while he was in jail.
+While assessing one of Ruby's drawings, which had been included as part of art exhibits at the World Congress of Psychiatry meeting in Waikiki and the University of Hawaii in late August and early September 1977, she claimed that his work conveyed "repressed aggression and secretiveness," adding:

+Notice how he really constricts himself so as not to reveal himself.
+He hides behind all those geometrical lines and pointed edges.
+You can feel his controlled aggression.

 John F. Kennedy assassination

 November 21

 The Warren Commission attempted to reconstruct Ruby's movements from November 21, 1963, through November 24.
 The Commission reported that he was attending to his duties as the proprietor of the Carousel Club located at 1312 1/2 Commerce St. in downtown Dallas and the Vegas Club in the city's Oak Lawn district from the afternoon of November 21 to the early hours of November 22.
+A number of Dallas police officers were meeting in the office of Assistant District Attorney Ben Ellis when Ruby entered and passed out business cards advertising a performance by Jada, a stripper at the Carousel.
+Reportedly, Ruby introduced himself to Ellis and added: "You probably don't know me now, but you will."